robolytix/robolytix-sdk/README.md

 * *service*\
   *This property is hidden from endusers, but it is required.
 Identification of RPA tool.
 Its value should be tool name, or unique identification string (e.g. "Integromat", "Zapier",...).*\
   type: *string*

+* *createdon*\
+  hint: *"Message created datetime.
+Valid values are in "2006-01-13T15:04", "2006-01-13" or full ISO-8601 (yyyy-MM-dd'T'HH:mm:ssZ) formats.
+If the value is empty, the message received time will be used."*\
+  type: *string*

 ## Endpoints